krivenko/libcommute/doc/loperator/state_vector.rst

               std::vector<sector_descriptor<HSType>> const& sectors)

-  Build and return a list of basis state indices forming an :math:`N`-fermion multisector within the full Hilbert space :expr:`hs`.
-The multisector is defined via a list of contributing :expr:`sectors` (list of :math:`(\{S_i\}, N_i)` pairs).
+  Build and return a list of basis state indices forming an :math:`N`-fermion multisector within the full Hilbert space :var:`hs`.
+The multisector is defined via a list of contributing :var:`sectors` (list of :math:`(\{S_i\}, N_i)` pairs).
 The order of the indices in the list is consistent with the results of :func:`n_fermion_multisector_view::map_index()`.